by Anh H. Nguyen

 The lucrative beauty market of Vietnam offers rich opportunities for diversification

-The implication?
+The implications?
 There are many directions for beauty retailers to explore, and they could take them as far as they want to.
 For example, newbies to skincare and beauty may feel intimidated by the overwhelming array of products.
 For this segment, beginners' small-size kits would be appreciated, and staff should be close by to give adequate advice and hand out samples.
 Believers of the "beauty comes from within" school of thought put much stock in collagen booster, evening primrose oil, and vitamin capsules, so it would be remiss for retailers not to allocate at least one section to skin and hair supplements.
 The small but visible rise of organic skincare and makeup in Vietnam is also proof that there is much unexplored (green) terrain in the market.

 3. People are catching up to trends